How to marry a star: probabilistic constraints for meaning in context: Situation description systems for word meaning in context

 \subsection{The probability space}

-In Situation Description Systems, the representation of an utterance is a distribution over situation descriptions, where a situation description is a combination of a logical form and a conceptual graph.
-Before we cast this idea in a definition, we first need to make sure that we have a well-defined, cognitively plausible probability distribution. \citet{Cooper:2015vj} argue that probability distributions over worlds (which are used in \citet{VanBenthem:2009te,vanEijckLappin,Zeevat:2013wc, Lassiter:adjectives} and \citet{Erk:alligators}) are not cognitively plausible, and that neither are probability distributions over situations (as used by \citet{Emerson} and \citet{Bernardy:18}).
+Our situation description systems are probabilistic, so before we go any further we have to make sure that they do not run into any of the known problems with probability distributions over worlds or situations. \citet{Cooper:2015vj} argue that probability distributions over worlds (which are used in \citealp{VanBenthem:2009te,vanEijckLappin,Zeevat:2013wc, Lassiter:adjectives} and \citealp{Erk:alligators}) are not cognitively plausible, and that neither are probability distributions over situations (as used by \citealp{Emerson} and \citealp{Bernardy:18}).
 We agree -- but, as we will argue, situation descriptions avoid the problems of world distributions and situation distributions.

 A world is an unimaginably gigantic object.
 This is the reason why \citet{Cooper:2015vj} say it is unrealistic to assume that a cognizer could represent a whole world in their mind, let alone a distribution over worlds.
 A world is a maximal set of consistent propositions~\citep{Carnap}, and no matter the language in which the propositions are expressed, we cannot assume that a cognizer would be able to enumerate them.
 But the cognitive plausibility on which Cooper et al.\ focus is not the only problem.
 Another problem is that we do not know enough about a world as a mathematical object. \citet{Rescher:1999dq} argues that objects in the real world have an infinite number of properties, either actual or dispositional.
 This seems to imply that worlds can only be represented over an infinite-dimensional probability space.
 When defining a probability measure, it is highly desirable to use a finite-dimensional probability space -- but it is not clear whether that is possible with worlds.
 Maybe a world can be `compressed' into a finite-dimensional vector, but we simply do not know enough about worlds to say for certain.